rp-rs/rp-hal/README.md

 ### [pimoroni-pico-explorer] - Board Support for the [Pimoroni Pico Explorer]

-You should include this crate if you are writing code that you want to run on a [Pimoroni Pico Explorer] - a board featuring a small LCD screen, a breadboard and some breakout headers.
+You should include this crate if you are writing code that you want to run on a [Pimoroni Pico Explorer] - a breakout board for the [Raspberry Pi Pico] featuring a small LCD screen, a breadboard and some breakout headers.

 This crate includes the [rp2040-hal], but also configures each pin of the